mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 However, this cannot be done if we are only downloading the database as we will be missing more of the packages and thus end up deleting most of our remote repo.
-Instead we should update the local cache to remove the package, push only the repository files then tell the remote to delete the package.
+Instead, we should update the local cache to remove the package, push only the repository files then tell the remote to delete the package.

 ```bash